-Overview of 2012 Bonus Plan
+Overview of 2013 Bonus Plan

-In February 2012, the compensation committee adopted a bonus plan applicable to 2012, which we refer to as the 2012 Bonus Plan.
-The purpose of the 2012 Bonus Plan was to promote the interests of the company and its stockholders by providing key employees with financial rewards upon achievement of specified business objectives, as well as to help the company attract and retain key employees by providing compensation opportunities linked to performance results.
+In February 2013, the compensation committee adopted a bonus plan applicable to 2013, which we refer to as the 2013 Bonus Plan.
+The purpose of the 2013 Bonus Plan was to promote the interests of the company and its stockholders by providing key employees with financial rewards upon achievement of specified business objectives, as well as to help the company attract and retain key employees by providing compensation opportunities linked to performance results.

-All of our executive officers were eligible to participate in the 2012 Bonus Plan.
-Payouts under the 2012 Bonus Plan were determined at the sole discretion of the compensation committee.
-In exercising its discretion, the compensation committee took into account (1) the company's operating income as a percentage of revenue for 2012, which we refer to as the operating margin metric; (2) the company's percent of revenue growth (as measured by net sales) in 2012 as compared to 2011, which we refer to as the revenue growth metric (collectively, with the operating margin metric, referred to as the financial performance metrics); and (3) the individual's performance during the year.
+All of our executive officers were eligible to participate in the 2013 Bonus Plan.
+Payouts under the 2013 Bonus Plan were determined at the sole discretion of the compensation committee.
+In exercising its discretion, the compensation committee took into account (1) the company's operating income as a percentage of revenue for 2013, which we refer to as the operating margin metric; (2) the company's percent of revenue growth (as measured by net sales) in 2013 as compared to 2012, which we refer to as the revenue growth metric (collectively, with the operating margin metric, referred to as the financial performance metrics); and (3) the individual's performance during the year, as represented by an individual performance percentage.

-Operating margin was defined as earnings before interest income and other, interest expense, and taxes (including the expense associated with the payout under the 2012 Bonus Plan) divided by net sales.
+Operating margin was defined as earnings before interest and other income, interest expense, and taxes (including the expense associated with the payout under the 2013 Bonus Plan) divided by net sales.
 For purposes of determining the operating margin metric and the revenue growth metric, "net sales" is defined consistently with the convention used in our reporting to the SEC.
-The compensation committee has discretion to exclude significant, non-recurring items, as well as amounts attributable to Altera's non-qualified deferred compensation plan, from the calculation of the financial performance metric.
+The compensation committee has discretion to exclude significant, non-recurring items, as well as amounts attributable to our non-qualified deferred compensation plan, from the calculation of the financial performance metrics.
 Significant non-recurring transactions are defined as items that could have a material effect on the outcome of the calculated bonus, are unusual in nature and occur infrequently.
 For purposes of the calculation, items are deemed to have a material effect if they have a positive or negative impact on operating margin income of greater than 1% of net sales or \$10 million for the full year impact (net of any resulting dollar savings) of each type of unusual or infrequently occurring item (whether they occur in one or more transactions).
 Unusual in nature refers to those transactions or events that possess a high degree of abnormality and are of a type clearly unrelated to, or only incidentally related to, the ordinary and typical activities of Altera and the industry.
-Examples of significant, non-recurring items that the compensation committee may elect to exclude from the calculation of the operating margin metric include, but are not limited to, the following: (1) restructuring charges as defined by United States Generally Accepted Accounting Provisions, or U.S. GAAP; (2) business combinations as defined by U.S. GAAP; (3) asset impairment or discontinuation of operations recognized under U.S. GAAP; and (4) earthquake, tsunami, flood, hurricane, typhoon, or fire resulting in an expense recognized under U.S. GAAP.
+Examples of significant, non-recurring items that the compensation committee may elect to exclude from the calculation of the financial performance metrics include, but are not limited to, the following: (1) restructuring charges as defined by United States Generally Accepted Accounting Provisions, or U.S. GAAP; (2) business combinations as defined by U.S. GAAP; (3) asset impairment or discontinuation of operations recognized under U.S. GAAP; and (4) earthquake, tsunami, flood, hurricane, typhoon, or fire resulting in an expense recognized under U.S. GAAP.